mnielsen/notes-on-writing/notes_on_writing.md

 instead just getting on with it.
 But make damn sure your discussion is interesting!

-**Very:** Many uses of "very" can be omitted.
+**Very:** The worst of the adverbs.
+Many uses of "very" can be omitted.
 It is often used to intensify descriptions:

 > He was a very important person.